FrancescoGonzalez/forum-realtime/README.md

 ## Requirements

+### MySQL Database
 If you want to run this project, you need to have a MySql database.
 Be sure to link the database updatating the url on the file `server/database/db.js` with your database credentials.

+### Docker
+this project uses docker-compose. be sure to set the right credentials on the `docker-compose.yml` file for the mysql service.